 John Still K-8 School does not take responsibility for any electronic devices that students bring to school, and will not have the resources to investigate theft of such items.
-If a parent requires that their child have a cell phone while on campus, your students will be permitted to carry their cell phone during the school day with the understanding that all cell phones must be turned off and removed from visibility during school hours.
+If a parent requires that their child have a cell phone while on campus, your students will be permitted to carry their cell phone to school with the understanding that all cell phones must be turned off and put away during school hours.
 Forgetting to turn the cell phone off is not an acceptable excuse, and violation of this policy will result in the actions listed below.
 Cell phone use is prohibited during school hours.